EileenSong/EileenSong/README.md

 - 👋 Hi, I’m @Eileen_HJ_Song
 - 👀 I’m interested in linguistics, especially English
 - 🌱 I’m currently learning ML/DL
-- 📫 How to reach me Eileen.hj.s@gmail.com
+- 📫 How to contact me Eileen.hj.s@gmail.com

 <!---
 EileenSong/EileenSong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.